History of AFF

 - AFF acts as a sign-posting organisation for families who need advice and particularly those who prefer to seek help from a body independent of the chain of command, as well as providing useful information for Army families through its website and magazine, Army&You

 AFF has Branches in Great Britain, Northern Ireland (founded in 1984), Germany (1989) and Cyprus (1994).
 Each Branch has its own Director as well as administrative staff working in the Branch Office.
-Great Britain, Northern Ireland, Germany and Cyprus have a network of part-time staff (Co-ordinators) managed by the Deputy Director, Team Leader or Regional Manager.
+Great Britain, Northern Ireland, Germany and Cyprus have a network of part-time staff (Co-ordinators) managed by the Director or Regional Manager.
 Co-ordinators are a direct link to Army families in the main garrison areas, representing the AFF at local level as well as directing issues, concerns and views to the rest of AFF.

 AFF employs five Specialists who cover key issues of concern to Army families: